SAVHPHO3NIX/blog-project/README.md

 - **created_at**: Timestamp, stores the date and time when the like was created.
 - **updated_at**: Timestamp, stores the date and time when the like was last updated.

-This is the database schema my migrations are based on for my project
+This is the database schema my migrations are based on for my project.

 ## About Laravel